Connect with others who understand.

 Blood tests can also be used to determine the levels of proteins like lactate dehydrogenase and beta-2 microglobulin.
 High levels of these proteins in the blood may be a sign of cancer.

-Occasionally, doctors will use bone marrow tests to diagnose CLL.
-A bone marrow biopsy entails removing a small sample of cells, and a bone marrow aspiration involves removing fluid from inside the bone.
+Occasionally, doctors use bone marrow tests to diagnose CLL.
+A bone marrow biopsy entails removing a small sample of cells, and a bone marrow aspiration involves taking tissue from inside the bone.
 Bone marrow tests are not always necessary for diagnosing CLL.

 A health care professional may further study cells from blood or bone marrow samples in a lab to learn more about what genes or proteins they contain.
-This information can help a doctor tell the difference between different types of leukemia and estimate prognosis.
-Lab tests may include:
+This information can help a doctor tell the difference between the various types of leukemia and estimate prognosis.

-If a person is diagnosed with CLL, they may need to undergo imaging tests to determine whether the leukemia is contained within the blood and bone marrow or whether it’s spread to other organs.
-Doctors may use imaging tests like X-rays, computed tomography (CT) scans, and positron emission tomography (PET) scans.
-Finding out where cancer cells are located in the body helps doctors determine a person’s stage of cancer.
+If a person is diagnosed with CLL, they may need to undergo imaging tests to determine whether the leukemia is contained within the blood and bone marrow or has spread to other organs.

 CLL Stages